Macabre (2009 film): Critical response

 The film received positive reviews from critics.
 Anton Bitel of Little White Lies praised the film for "its realist opening" that leads to "multiple orgasm[s] of a horror climax that just keeps delivering again and again and again."
 Following the film's screening at the 2009 Sitges Film Festival, Shelagh Rowan-Legg of That Shelf wrote that "the directors crank up the tension at just the right pace to keep the adrenaline pumping."
-Maggie Lee of The Hollywood Reporter also gave the film a positive review, writing that the film "is a splatter film that spills buckets of blood as it doles out ladles of tongue-in-cheek, genre-savvy fun."
+Maggie Lee of The Hollywood Reporter also gave the film a positive review, writing that it "is a splatter film that spills buckets of blood as it doles out ladles of tongue-in-cheek, genre-savvy fun."

 Derek Elley of Variety wrote that the film "starts leisurely but delivers in the final reels, thanks to some real shocks amid the ankle-deep blood and an eerie perf by Indonesian actress Shareefa Daanish."
 Ken W. Hanley, a reviewer for Diabolique, called it "a bizarre, bloody masterpiece of madness."

 In a less enthusiastic review, Panos Kotzathanasis of Asian Movie Pulse called the film "a genuine exploitation/splatter/slasher film solely addressing fans of the genre" while noting that it "do[es] a great job in all of its aspects."